-Since the stoves in this VPA are distributed in Karnataka state, the fNRB,y value is calculated individually for this state.
+Since the stoves in this VPA are distributed in Karnataka and Kerala states, the fNRB,y value is calculated individually for the states.
 The value is mentioned in Section B.6.2 of the VPA-DD.

 Baseline scenario for this VPA: